RafalBednarz/gprc/grpc_in_java.md

 We cannot do it for scalar fields.

 ## Field masks
 So far so good, we no longer care about infamous NullPointerException.
-Unfortunately, there is no rose without a thorn.
-Null is also same kind of information that we are not able to transmit via protobuf.
+However "null" is also some kind of information and we don't have possibility to transmit it via protobuf.
 Let's assume that we would like to update resource partially, like in PATCH method of REST.
-Normally you wouldn't send just values you want to update, usually that means that value is null.
-However, this is not the case with gRPC.
+Normally you just wouldn't send the values you want to update.
-Remember, that even if you don't send the value over the wire it will be evaluated to default value while deserializing.
+That is not possible with gRPC - even if you don't send the value over the wire it will be evaluated to default value while deserializing.
 If you have empty string how do you know if it means "don't update the value" or "set value to empty"?

-That's why gRPC developers come up with [FieldMasks](https://developers.google.com/protocol-buffers/docs/reference/java/com/google/protobuf/FieldMask) which are used to specify a subset of fields that should be modified by an update operation (or returned by get operation).
-Field Mask is just a set of field names (yes, names, that's why you need to be careful changing the contract when using Field Mask) which are to be modified.
+That's why gRPC developers came up with [FieldMasks](https://developers.google.com/protocol-buffers/docs/reference/java/com/google/protobuf/FieldMask) which are used to specify a subset of fields that should be modified by an update operation (or returned by get operation).
+Field Mask is just a set of field names (yes, names, not tags, that's why you need to be careful changing the contract when using Field Mask) which are to be modified.

-You could use [FieldMaskUtil](https://developers.google.com/protocol-buffers/docs/reference/java/com/google/protobuf/util/FieldMaskUtil) class to the most popular operation types.
+You could use [FieldMaskUtil](https://developers.google.com/protocol-buffers/docs/reference/java/com/google/protobuf/util/FieldMaskUtil) class which greatly facilitates working with Field Masks.

 ## Conclusion
-I the article I tried to gather the most common problems and question you may encounter developing service using gRPC in Java.
+I the article I tried to gather the most common problems and question you may encounter developing and maintaining a service using gRPC in Java.

 I hope that it is much clearer now, good luck on your coding journey!

 ## References